 A coffee, a cafe table, and a crisply-folded paperback?
 It is, quite literally, the best.

-So pour yourself a mochaccinolatte-whatever, find your literary nirvana, and let’s talk about how to make your reading list the best part of your study abroad.
+So pour yourself a tea or coffee, find your literary nirvana, and let’s talk about how to make your reading listen one of the best part of your study abroad.

 One of the eye-opening experiences of studying abroad is how it makes you question your definition of “home.”
 We tend to describe home as the place we are from -- but studying abroad can make you change your opinion.